arnog/mathlive/tutorials/USAGE_GUIDE.md

 </html>
 ```

-You can control the math field using the public member functions of `MathField`,
+You can control the mathfield using the public member functions of `MathField`,
 that is, functions that do not contain an `_` at the beginning or end of their name.
 Here's a short list for some common operations:

-* `$el()` the DOM element associated with this math field
+* `$el()` the DOM element associated with this mathfield
 * `$text(format)` return a textual representation of the content of the math
 field, `format` can be either `"latex"` (default), `"spoken"` or `"mathML"`.
 * `$insert(content, options)` insert the specified content at the current